mozilla/jira-bugzilla-integration/docs/adrs/003-bugzilla-response-codes.md

 ### Cons:
  - Additional infrastructure for the DLQ bucket
- - Additional complexity with logic for checking blocks and merge-able events
+ - Additional complexity with logic for checking blocking and merge-able events

 ### Notes:
  - This relies on using the ``last_change_time`` property from Bugzilla webhook payloads.